golemfactory/yagna-docs/provider-tutorials/provider-cli.md

 By default, the following rules and modes are set during installation:

-- Everyone: Whitelist mode (every requestor can access outbound until domain is whitelisted).
+- Everyone: Whitelist mode (every requestor can perform outbound connections as long as the target domain is whitelisted).
 - AuditedPayload: All mode (Golem root certificate is trusted).
 - Partner: All mode (another Golem root certificate is trusted).